ministryofjustice/hmpps-sentence-plan-ui/README.md

 This project aims to enhance the current process of creating and managing sentence plans for individuals on probation or in prison.

-## Prerequisites
+## Pre-requisites
-- Docker
-- Node.js
+In order to run this project, the following software is required:

+- **Make** - A command line interface tool for summerising common function calls
+- **Docker** - An open-source application packager for platform agnostic deployable software
+- **Node.js** - A JavaScript runtime environment and library for running web based applications

 ## Running the application

+> **Note:**
-This service and all of its dependencies are run in Docker containers.
+> - This service and all of its dependencies are run in Docker containers

-Before starting, run `make install-node-modules`.

-**Note:** Every command can be printed using `make`
+> - Every command can be printed using `make`

-**Note:** Due to requiring authentication through the ARNS Handover Service, to access the Sentence Plan UI - you can create a handover through the OAStub hosted at http://localhost:7072 and select `Sentence Plan` as the target service.
+> - Due to requiring authentication through the ARNS Handover Service,
+    to access the Sentence Plan UI (for both `Production` and `Development`), you can create a handover through the OAStub hosted at http://localhost:7072 and select `Sentence Plan` as the target service.

 ### Production

+> **Note:** Before starting, run `make install-node-modules` to install dependencies.

 1. To start a production version of the application, run `make up`
     - The service will start on http://localhost:3000
     - To check the health status, go to http://localhost:3000/health